swiftlang/swift-org-website/_posts/2023-12-21-benchmarks.md

 ### Performance metrics
 Performance is a key non-functional requirement for many foundational packages and applications, both server-side and in the desktop/mobile space.

-Swift's ambitious aspirations is that the language should provide:
+Swift's ambitious aspirations are that the language should provide:

 > _Predictable and consistent performance that is on-par with C-based languages_